MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 ![badger-developing](/images/articles/default.png)

-If you're searching for your first full-time software role, you've probably noticed that many job titles follow a familiar pattern: "Software Engineer, {Domain}".
+If you're searching for your first full-time software role, you've probably noticed many job titles follow this pattern: _"Software Engineer, {Domain}"_.

-It might be _Software Engineer, Payments_, _Software Engineer, Growth_, or _Software Engineer, IAM_.
-The list is endless.
+It might be...

+- Software Engineer, Payments
+- Software Engineer, Growth
+- Software Engineer, IAM
+- Software Engineer, Search
+- Software Engineer, Analytics
+- Software Engineer, Developer Tools
+- Software Engineer, Infrastructure
+- Software Engineer, Platform

+The list goes on.

 These roles might sound interchangeable, but these teams aren’t just looking for someone who can write code — they’re looking for someone who understands the **domain** their team works in and the specific problem space they’re solving.

 A decade ago, being a capable generalist was often enough.
 Today, it’s different.
 Developers are not in demand.
 Hiring managers can be more selective.
 And the best candidates don’t just know how to code — they already understand the landscape they’re stepping into.

+The reality is, if you want to work as a developer at a mid-size or large company today, domain expertise is a must.

 <br/>

 ## What is a Domain?

-A domain is the specific area of business or technology a team focuses on.
+A domain is the specific area of business or technology that a team focuses on.
+As a software engineer, your team's work will usually revolve around solving problems within that domain.

-As a software engineer, your team will almost always be working within a specific domain — whether it’s payments, healthcare, identity management, or any number of other specialized areas.

-Your team might even work in multiple domains, depending on how your organization is structured.
+Depending on your company’s structure, your team might even operate across multiple domains at once.

 Additionally, I like to semantically differentiate between **business domains** and **technical domains**.

-A **business domain** refers to the industry or sector, some examples include:
+A **business domain** refers to the industry or sector an organization operates in, some examples include:

 - **Healthcare**: Teams working on electronic health records, telemedicine, or patient management systems.
 - **E-commerce**: Teams building online shopping platforms, payment gateways, or inventory management systems